Battlelore: The first demo and Napalm Records (1999–2004)

-Around this time, guitarist Tommi Havo left the band for personal reasons and was replaced by the current lead guitarist Jussi Rautio.
-The debut album, ...Where the Shadows Lie, which includes re-recorded songs coming from early demos, was published in 2002 with good success.
+Around this time, guitarist Tommi Havo left the band for personal reasons and was replaced with current lead guitarist Jussi Rautio.
+The debut album, ...Where the Shadows Lie, which includes re-recorded songs from early demos, was successfully released in 2002.
 A video for the song "Journey to Undying Lands" was shot to promote the album.
-However, Battlelore are best known for their second album Sword's Song, registered like the first one at Music Bros.
-Studios with Miitri Aaltonen as producer and released in the spring of 2003, defined by many as their best.
+Battlelore are best known for their second album, Sword's Song, recorded at Music Bros.
+Studios with producer Miitri Aaltonen and released in the spring of 2003, defined by many as their best.
 The album was successful and led the group to their first European tour.

-In 2004, the band released their first DVD, The Journey, containing the recording of a concert held at the prestigious Finnish Tavastia Club in Helsinki, a documentary and video clips.
+In 2004, the band released their first DVD, The Journey, containing a concert held at the Finnish Tavastia Club in Helsinki, a documentary, and video clips.

 Change of formation and Third Age of the Sun (2004–2005)

-In 2004 singer Patrik Mennander left the band, because of lack of time to devote to Battlelore, and his place was taken at first temporarily and then officially by the former frontman of the band Evemaster, Tomi Mykkänen.
-Mennander's last concert was at a show as headliner band at the RingCon (the official festival of The Lord of the Rings in Bonn, Germany).
-Bassist and founding member Miika Kokkola also left the band for personal reasons and was replaced by Timo Honkanen, a former tour roadie.
+In 2004, singer Patrik Mennander left the band, because of lack of time to devote to Battlelore, and his place was taken at first temporarily and then officially by the former frontman of the band Evemaster, Tomi Mykkänen.
+Mennander's last concert was a show as headliner band at the RingCon (the official festival of The Lord of the Rings in Bonn, Germany).
+Bassist and founding member Miika Kokkola left the band for personal reasons and was replaced with Timo Honkanen, a former tour roadie.

-With this new line-up, the band released in 2005 their third studio album, Third Age of the Sun, recorded at Sound Suite Studios, in the spring of 2005 and produced by Terje Refsnes, for the promotion of which the video for "Storm of the Blades" was filmed.
-Music critics judged Third Age of the Sun inferior compared to previous records, partly due to the defection of Mennander and Kokkola.
-However, the album presents a more varied and ambitious songwriting, mixing folk tunes and a symphonic vein, rendered through the more prominent use of keyboards and the temporary waiver of clean male vocals, which, however, reappeared in the next album.
+This line-up released their third studio album, Third Age of the Sun, in 2005, recorded at Sound Suite Studios in the spring of 2005 and produced by Terje Refsnes.
+The video for "Storm of the Blades" was filmed to promote the album.
+Music critics considered Third Age of the Sun inferior to previous records, partly due to the departure of Mennander and Kokkola.
+The album presents a more varied and ambitious songwriting, mixing folk tunes and a symphonic vein, rendered through the more prominent use of keyboards and the temporary waiver of clean male vocals, which, however, reappeared in the next album.

-The album entered in the Finnish charts at number 38.
+The album entered the Finnish charts at number 38.

 Touring in Europe, more albums, and hiatus (2006–2011)

-After attending the Wacken Open Air festival of 2006, in the fall Battlelore started recording their fourth album, again with Miitri Aaltonen at Music Bros Studios, which was published in early 2007 with the title Evernight, anticipated by the video for the song "House of Heroes".
-Many defined Evernight the darkest album of the Finnish group, but also their best since Sword's Song.
+After attending the Wacken Open Air festival of 2006, Battlelore started recording their fourth album in the fall, with Miitri Aaltonen at Music Bros Studios.
+It was released in early 2007 with the title Evernight, preceded by the video for the song "House of Heroes".
+Many defined Evernight the darkest album of the Finnish group, and their best since Sword's Song.